Welcome

 The Royal School of Church Music (RSCM) enables the flourishing of church music.
 There is much to explore on this website as to how we do this.

-This Eastertide image is taken from one of member churches.
-This is just one example of how across the UK, Ireland, and worldwide, we support thousands of churches, schools, and other institutions, together with thousands more individual members.
+This image is taken from our recent course for young singers in Beverley, Yorkshire.
+This is just one example of how we are committed to giving people of all ages positive encounters with church music, setting them up for a lifelong journey.
+Across the UK, Ireland, and worldwide, we support thousands of churches, schools, and other institutions, together with thousands more individual members.
 Scroll down for our latest news and sign up for our newsletter: Notes from the Director.
 We warmly welcome new Members, Friends, and supporters.

 Latest News